Vorinostat: Mechanism of action

 Vorinostat has been shown to bind to the active site of histone deacetylases and act as a chelator for zinc ions also found in the active site of histone deacetylases.

 Vorinostat's inhibition of histone deacetylases results in the accumulation of acetylated histones and acetylated proteins, including transcription factors crucial for the expression of genes needed to induce cell differentiation.
 It acts on class I, II and IV of histone deacetylase.

 Clinical trials

 Vorinostat has also been used to treat Sézary syndrome, another type of lymphoma closely related to CTCL.

 A recent study suggested that vorinostat also possesses some activity against recurrent glioblastoma multiforme, resulting in a median overall survival of 5.7 months (compared to 4–4.4 months in earlier studies).
 Further brain tumor trials are planned in which vorinostat will be combined with other drugs.

 Including vorinostat in treatment of advanced non-small-cell lung carcinoma (NSCLC) showed improved response rates and increased median progression free survival and overall survival.

 It has given encouraging results in a phase II trial for myelodysplastic syndromes in combination with idarubicin and cytarabine.

+It failed to demonstrate efficacy in treating acute myeloid leukemia in an earlier phase II study.